TobyLobster/jsw2021/README.md

 I also removed several unused tile sprites.

 I added some code to reflect enemy sprites from their definitions into the screen ready cache.
-This means we can store 4 sprites rather than 8 for some enemies that move left and right (this affects the Monk, Saw, Pig, Bird, and Penguin).
+This means we can store just 4 sprites rather than 8 for some enemies that move left and right (this affects the Monk, Saw, Pig, Bird, and Penguin).

 All sprites are now compressed to save memory, and are decompressed at runtime as needed.
 The compression is nybble based, decompressing one byte at a time: